Unresolved business disputes can take up valuable time, money and resources.

 In many cases issuing and serving Court proceedings is an effective way of protecting rights and achieving objectives.
 This is particularly so where clients need to act quickly and effectively to enforce their rights.
 For example, by seeking an injunction.
 Having commenced Court proceedings, our experience is that the dispute is often then resolved through other dispute resolution methods such as mediation.

 Who do we help?

-We advise any clients who are bringing or defending a dispute action on alternative dispute resolution options where it is in line with their strategic aims.
+We advise any clients who are bringing or defending a dispute on how best to resolve the dispute.